📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Tim Thornborough | 26 Nov 2015

-What does our culture as a whole think about Christians?
+What does our culture really think about Christians?

 As we have been putting together the Gospel Shaped Church curriculum, we've been filming Christians and asking them some pointed questions.
 One of which was this: